Wolong National Nature Reserve: 2008 earthquake

 The region, including the Panda Research Center, was largely devastated by the catastrophic May 12, 2008 Sichuan earthquake, though the captive giant pandas were initially reported to be safe.
 Immediately after the quake, officials were unable to contact the reserve.
 Five security guards at the reserve were killed by the earthquake.
 Six pandas escaped after their enclosures were damaged.
 By May 20, two pandas at the reserve were found to be injured, while the search continued for another two adult pandas that went missing after the quake.
-On May 28, 2008, nine-year-old Mao Mao (mother of five) was still missing, On Monday, June 9, she was found dead as a result of being crushed by a wall in her enclosure.
+On May 28, 2008, nine-year-old Mao Mao (mother of five) was still missing.
+On Monday, June 9, she was found dead as a result of being crushed by a wall in her enclosure.

 The giant pandas were relocated to the Bifengxia Panda Base, which is also managed by the China Panda Protection and Research Center.
 Starting in 2012, they were relocated to the new Shenshuping Panda Center.

-Giant Panda National Park

-In 2020, Wolong Natural Nature Reserve became part of the Giant Panda National Park.
-It was established to improve living and mating conditions for the fragmented populations of pandas by combining 67 small natural reserves.
-With a size of 10,500 square miles the park is roughly three times as large as Yellowstone National Park.
-The state-owned Bank of China helped to enable the giant project with 1.5 billions USD.

-A major aim is to permanently stabilize the panda population in size and making avoid inbreeding, which is a risk for the vitality and health of small, isolated populations.
-A low genetic variety makes the individuals less resilient to various health threats and genetic mutation.
-Allowing a larger group of individuals to roam through a larger area freely enables them to choose from a greater variety of mates and helps to enrich genetic diversity of their offsprings.